-IVE has partnered with Bupa to provide a corporate health insurance offer with an employee discount on rates.
-In addition to receiving competitive premiums, the cover reduces the waiting periods for certain benefits and provides access to the Bupa Life Skills program.
-IVE also has an additional superannuation fund choice available to employees via a key client partner.
+IVE has partnered with Bupa to provide employees with discounted corporate health insurance.
+In addition to competitive premiums, the cover reduces the waiting periods for certain benefits and provides access to the Bupa Life Skills program.
+IVE also offers employees an additional superannuation fund choice via a key client partner.